Skip to main content

 Export the test data in XML format

-After test execution, go to the Builds section, select the desired build, and click the Download icon in the top right.
+After test execution completes, go to the Builds section, select the desired build, and click the Download icon in the top right.

 A sample build screen highlighting the Download icon

-The XML file will be saved to your system in the following format:
+Your system saves the XML file in the following format:

 XML